vedaldi/practical-cnn-reg/doc/instructions.md

 > **Questions:**
 >
 > *   Which kind of image structures are preferred by this filter?
 > *   Why did we negate the Laplacian?

 ReLU has a very important effect as it implicitly sets to zero the majority of the filter responses.
 In a certain sense, ReLU works as a detector, with the implicit convention that a certain pattern is detected when a corresponding filter response is large enough (greater than zero).

-In practice, while signals are centered and therefore a threshold of zero is reasonable, in practice there is no particular reason why this should always be appropriate.
-For this reason, the convolution code allows to specify *a bias term* for each filter response.
-Let's use this term to make the response of ReLU more selective:
+In practice, while signals are usually centered and therefore a threshold of zero is reasonable, in practice there is no particular reason why this should always be appropriate.
+For this reason, the convolution operator allows to specify *a bias term* for each filter response.
+Let us use this term to make the response of ReLU more selective:

 ```.language-matlab
 bias = single(- 0.2) ;